benjaminheng/knowledge-base/content/recipes/sourdough-bread.md

 ## Log

 - 2024-08-31: Dough slumps when removed from banneton.
 Might be overproofed.
-Reduce bulk fermentation time in next batch.
-Lower hydration to 70%.
+Things to try in next batch: reduce bulk fermentation time, lower hydration to 75 to 70%, or reduce innoculation percentage from 18 to 15%.